MiruFx/Miru/docs/ROADMAP.md

 # Miru Roadmap

-This is a Roadmap plan but not a commitment.
+This Roadmap is a plan, but not a commitment.
 It can change in the future.

 ## Phases